HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/content_composer/usage/content_versioning.md

     ![Select Versions icon](../../../images/Select%20Versions%20icon.png "Select Versions icon")

 4.  **Versions** will display all current and previous versions of the selected content.
-In this example, there are two previous versions of the selected content aside from the Current Version \(which is Version 3\).
+In this example, there are two previous versions of the selected content aside from the Current Version (which is Version 3).

     ![Select Versions to view and access all versions of selected content](../../../images/Select%20Versions%20to%20view%20and%20access%20all%20versions%20of%20selected%20content.png)

-5. To compare the Current Version \(Version 3\) from a version \(in this example, Version 2\), hover to display the context menu \(three dot icon\) as shown in the image below.
+5. To compare the Current Version (Version 3) from a version (in this example, Version 2), hover to display the context menu (three-dot icon) as shown in the image below.
 Then, select **Compare with current version**.

     ![Select Compare With Current Version](../../../images/Select%20Compare%20with%20current%20version.png)